Empyloo/supacrud/README.md

 - `supacrud/`: Core package containing the implementation of CRUD operations and RPC invocations.
 - `tests/`: Contains unit tests to verify the functionality of the SupaCRUD package.
 - `docs/`: In-depth documentation about using the SupaCRUD package.
+- `scripts/`: Contains scripts to automate end-to-end testing of the SupaCRUD package.
 - `setup.cfg`: Configuration file for setuptools.
 - `pyproject.toml`: Specifies build system requirements and constraints.
 - `README.md`: This file, providing an overview of the project.